-We all have insurance of some kind.
-Whether it is auto insurance to cover us in case we are in an auto accident, or insurance to cover our property in case that is damaged.
-We pay our premiums on time and hope that in our moment of need the insurance company will step up and honor our claims when we need them.
-But all too often, these insurance companies do not honor the claims that are submitted to them.
-Insurance companies are a business, and they often times undervalue claims that should rightly be paid in order to save themselves money.
+We pay our premiums on time, trusting that in our moment of need, the insurance company will step up and honor their promise to pay our claims when we need them.
+Sadly, all too often, these insurance companies do not honor the claims that are submitted to them.
+Insurance companies are a business, and they make money by taking in far more in premiums than they ever pay out in claims.
+They sometimes undervalue or outright deny claims they should rightly pay to save themselves money.

 What is insurance bad faith?

-What is a good example of a bad faith claim?
+What is a good example of a bad faith insurance claim?